EveArbol/todoList-app/README.md

 npm run dev

-2. Open your web browser and navigate to `http://localhost:3000`.
+2. Open your web browser and navigate to `http://localhost:3000` o or any other port configured for the application.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License